Who sits on an assessment panel

 - attending the pre-assessment meeting

 - attending the pre-assessment tech call (for technologists)

 - writing up your section of the assessment report

 Being an assessor is a skill that takes time to develop, so we encourage assessors to commit to being involved on a regular basis.
 Most assessors do roughly one assessment a month.

 These things mean that being an assessor is a significant commitment.
 One way to make sure you can allocate enough time to it is to do assessments as your corporate objective.
 This allows you to set aside a few hours each month for assessments.

 Why it’s good to be an assessor

-It’s great for the teams being assessed to know they’re being assessed by one of their peers - someone who understands the sort of environment they’re working in and the constraints they’re likely to be facing.
+It’s important for the teams being assessed to know they’re being assessed by one of their peers - someone who understands the sort of environment they’re working in and the constraints they’re likely to be facing.

 How to become an assessor

-- details of how long you’ve been in your role and why you’d make a good assessor
+- for details of how long you’ve been in your role and why you’d make a good assessor